slowernews/wisdom-tldr/README.md

 > *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

 <!--
+If you are giving back, it’s because you’ve taken too much. -- Ricardo Semler

 mix with guerrilla thinking

 karma